keploy/community-blog/cmjtpg1u4000102l53phf5t0f.md

 * Validating API specifications

+**When to Use Verification?**
+Verification is most effective when applied early and systematically to prevent defects and ensure your APIs are built correctly:

+* **During requirements and design reviews** – to catch errors before development begins.

+* **Before development starts** – to confirm API contracts, schemas, and specifications are accurate.

+* **When introducing new features or architectural changes** – to ensure all components adhere to system standards.

+* **During unit or component testing** – to verify each API handler or service behaves as intended

+**Tip:** Use verification whenever you want to **build APIs the right way from the start** and prevent issues before they propagate downstream.

 ## **What Is Validation in Software Testing?**

 Validation is the process of determining if you are building the correct product.
 It confirms that the software functions accurately for users in a realistic environment.